ecshreve/toolbox/README.md

 ### Install script

-- Installs python3 and pip via `apt`
+- Installs `python3` and `pip` via `apt`
 - Installs ansible via `pip`
 - Clones this repository to `$HOME/.toolbox`
-- Runs the ansible playbook
+- Runs the `ansible` playbook

 ### Ansible Roles

-#### `shell`

-Handles initial basic setup of shell environment.
-The tasks in this role prepare to use ansible to install and configure the rest of the environment.

-- zsh and oh-my-zsh
-- zsh plugins
-    - zsh-syntax-highlighting
-    - zsh-autosuggestions
-    - zsh-completions
+I use `ansible` to manage most of the dotfiles and configurations on my system.
+The roles are defined in the `ansible/roles` directory, and the playbook `dev_setup.yml` is responsible for running them.

+**`shell`**

+- Handles the installation and configuration of `zsh` and `oh-my-zsh`, as well as a few plugins and utilities.

+- Configuration for `zsh` is defined in `roles/shell/files/zshrc`, which is copied to `$HOME/.zshrc` after installation.

+    > [!IMPORTANT]
+    > The `.zshrc` configuration defines a keybinding override to use `^ff` instead of `^t` to trigger `fzf` from the command line.

+- Uses `powerlevel10k` for prompt styling.
-    - git
+- Installs `fzf` and `forgit` for fuzzy searching and git integration.
-    - forgit
-    - fzf
-- install Powerlevel10k theme
-- copy powerlevel10k configuration and .zshrc to `$HOME`
+- Installs `zsh-autosuggestions`, `zsh-completions`, `zsh-syntax-highlighting` for enhanced shell functionality.

 #### `golang`

-Installs Golang and sets up the environment.
-Configurable via the `golang` section of `config-vars.yml` file.
+- Handles downloading and installing Golang 1.21.8, along with additional tools and executables.

-- Installs Golang to `$HOME/.local/go`
+- Installs go under `$HOME/.local/go`
-- Installs executables to `$HOME/.local/bin`
+- Installs executables under `$HOME/.local/bin`
+- Version to install and packages to install are defined in `roles/config-vars.yml`

+> [!NOTE]
+> This task is buggy right now and doesn't handle updating existing installations.